10 – 14 May 2018, Addis Ababa – Ethiopia

-Int’l Trade Exhibition for the entire Food, Beverage, Agriculture, Can Food, Irrigation & Purification Kitchen & Hotel Equipment, Dairy products, Catering, FMCG Products & Machinery etc.
+Int’l Expo for Food, Beverage, Agriculture, Energy Drinks, Can Food, Irrigation, water systems & Purification, Raw Materials, Kitchen & Hotel Equipment, Dairy products, Catering, FMCG products & machinery

 The agricultural sector, consisting mostly of small holdings, accounts for about 45 percent of the nation’s gross domestic product, 85 percent of total employment, and more than 80 percent of merchandise exports

 As a land-locked country, Ethiopia relies on the port of Djibouti for nearly all of its trade, although it is exploring the use of alternative seaports in Sudan, Kenya, and Somaliland.
 Ethiopia’s primary exports are coffee, chat, hides and skins, sesame seeds, pulses, live animals, honey and beeswax, spices, natural gum, fruits and vegetables.
 Coffee is by far the most important export commodity, constituting between 40-50 percent of exports by value.
 The country’s main imports include motor vehicles, petroleum products, civil and military aircraft, spare parts, construction equipment, medical and pharmaceutical products, agricultural and industrial chemicals, agricultural machinery, fertilizers, irrigation equipment, and food grains.
 The major manufacturing sub-sectors in Ethiopia are food processing, beverages, textiles, clothing, and leather goods.